d12frosted/elpa-mirror/stable-melpa/cc-isearch-menu-readme.txt

 - Toggle
 - Misc

-This package by default will bind <f2> to `cc-isearch-menu-transient' in `isearch-mode-map'.

 INSTALLATION
 Enter the code below into your init file to load and install `cc-isearch-menu'.
 Tune the keybinding to your taste.